zenml-io/zenml/docs/book/user-guide/cloud-guide/aws-guide.md

 An [artifact store](../production-guide/remote-storage.md) is used for storing and versioning data flowing through your pipelines.

-1. Before you run anything within the ZenML CLI, head on over to AWS and create a AWS bucket, in case you don't already have one that you can use.
+1. Before you run anything within the ZenML CLI, create a AWS bucket.
+If you already have one, you can skip this step.

 ```shell
 aws s3api create-bucket --bucket your-bucket-name --region your-region-name